 Avascular Necrosis (AVN) is the death of bone tissue occurring when a bone is cut off from a critical blood supply.
 Osteoarthritis and further bone degeneration are soon to follow.
 This often happens in hip joints, particularly the femoral head.
 Various surgeries including osteotomies and hip replacements can help, but these are trying surgeries with varying results.

 The good news is, autologous stem cells and concentrated bone marrow injections have shown promising results in some patients.
-These procedures have potential to stop AVN in its tracks and improve mobility with a short outpatient procedure instead of a full surgery.
+These procedures have the potential to stop AVN and improve mobility with a short outpatient procedure instead of full surgery.
 As expected, the earlier you catch this disease, the better chance you have of halting its progress.

 Rotator cuff injuries, arthritic knees, ACL tears, and avascular necrosis are just a few of the injuries and diseases regenerative medicine can help heal!
 If you’ve found yourself with one of these debilitating issues, Dr. Joseph Albano, M.D. in Salt Lake City, UT wants to get you back to the life you love!